BC Rytas: 2012–13

 Players like Nemanja Nedović were expected to be the future of the team.
 However, the season was not very successful.
-Rytas lost the Lithuanian Supercup to Žalgiris, on aggregrate, with Žalgiris winning 89–71 at home, and the rematch finishing with an 87–87 tie.
+Rytas lost the Lithuanian Supercup to Žalgiris, on aggregate, with Žalgiris winning 89–71 at home, and the rematch finishing with an 87–87 tie.
 After struggling in the opening months, Lietuvos rytas fired coach Aleksandar Džikić, promoting Darius Maskoliūnas as head coach.
 Though the game had improved, thanks to Leon Radošević, Renaldas Seibutis and Nemanja Nedović, the EuroLeague season was finished with a 2–8 record.
 The team did not fare much better in the VTB United League.
 After Leon Radošević and Predrag Samardžiski were released, Rytas signed Milt Palacio, Tomislav Zubčić and Patrick O'Bryant.
 The rookies were not much help, however, and Rytas still missed the VTB playoffs, with Donetsk defeating Rytas in the deciding game.
 Coach Maskoliūnas was fired and replaced by Dirk Bauermann.
 Rytas began to play much better, and in April scored an away win over Žalgiris Kaunas—the first in almost two years.
 Rytas made the LKL finals for the 15th time in a row.
-However, Žalgiris Kaunas easily swept Lietuvos rytas 4–0 in the final.
+However, Žalgiris Kaunas easily swept Lietuvos Rytas 4–0 in the final.